Chicken schnitzel with noodles is about to be your new favorite dish!

 - Don’t have a meat mallet?
 That’s fine.
 Just beat it flat with a rolling pin.
 Whatever object you use, be sure to pound the meat evenly.

 - Cover the chicken with plastic wrap to keep it from tearing apart.

-- Season the chicken not just with lemon pepper, but with salt as well before you dredge it with flour.
+- Season the chicken before you dredge it with flour.
+Not just with the lemon pepper, but with salt as well.
 This will give the chicken itself, not just the breading, a lovely flavor.

-- If you can’t get a hold of breadcrumbs for some reason, make your own!
+- If you can’t get a hold of breadcrumbs, make your own!
 Just take a few pieces of day-old stale white bread and grind it in your food processor.

-- Use oil with a high smoke point, such as grape seed, canola, avocado, and peanut oil.
+- Use oil with a high smoke point.
+Grape seed, canola, avocado, and peanut oil work well.

 - Test the oil if it’s hot enough by dropping a few specks of breadcrumbs into it.
 The oil should sizzle upon contact.
 If nothing happens, you’ll need to heat the oil longer.

 - Don’t over-crowd the pan.
 Limit cooking to 1-2 cutlets at a time, depending on the size of the pan.
 Cooking too many at the same time will cause the temperature of the oil to drop.
-Instead of frying the schnitzel, you’ll end up steaming it.
+So instead of frying the schnitzel, you’ll end up steaming it.

 More Austrian and German Recipes You’ll Love